narojkumar99/Android-Instagram-Clone/README.md

 </ul>
 <p/>

-<p>To keep things simple and condensed I'll be using Firebase for everything.</p>
+<p>To keep thing simple and condensed I'll be using Firebase for everything.</p>

 <h2>Lecture Source Code:</h2>
 <ol>